Frequently answered questions

 How do I use total length and girth to estimate bass weight?

 When you don’t have a scale, you can use total length and girth to get a rough estimate of a bass’ weight.
-See the figure for how to measure total length and girth, then use the following formula: Total Length (in inches) squared, times girth (in inches) divided by 1200.
-For example, a 22″ long bass with a girth of 15″ would weigh about 6.1 pounds (22 x 22 x 15 / 1200 = 6.1).
-See MyFWC.com/Bass-Formula for an online calculator.
+Use the following formula: Total Length (in inches) squared, times girth (in inches) divided by 1200.
+For example, a 22" long bass with a girth of 15" would weigh about 6.1 pounds (22 x 22 x 15 / 1200 = 6.1).
+See MyFWC.com/fishing/freshwater/fishing-tips/bass-weight-calculator/ for an online calculator.